nats-io/natscli/README.md

 $ docker run -ti --link jetstream synadia/jsm:latest
 ```

-This shell has the `jsm` utility and all other NATS cli tools used in the rest of this guide.
+This shell has the `nats` utility and all other NATS cli tools used in the rest of this guide.

 Now skip to the `Administer JetStream` section.